seancorfield/depstar/README.md

 ```

 After that you can require the dependency coordinates as usual, using the **group ID**, **artifact ID**, and **version** that you had setup in the `pom.xml` file.

+# Releases

+This project follows the version scheme MAJOR.MINOR.COMMITS where MAJOR and MINOR provide some relative indication of the size of the change, but do not follow semantic versioning.
+In general, all changes endeavor to be non-breaking (by moving to new names rather than by breaking existing names).
+COMMITS is an ever-increasing counter of commits since the beginning of this repository.

+Latest stable release: 1.0.94

 # License